-We believe that OPD is capable of achieving full compliance with Task 42 in the very near future.
-In our last status report, we expressed concern about the Field Training Unit being provided the resources it needs to keep up with the significantly larger number of trainees and FTOs entering the program.
-However, during this reporting period, OPD continued to consistently staff a position in the Unit that previously had been staffed on a sporadic basis.
-This is an encouraging and will likely assist the Department to maintain and improve upon the progress it has made in its Field Training Program.
+During the tenth reporting period, we expressed concern about the Field Training Unit being provided the resources it needs to keep up with the significantly larger number of trainees and FTOs entering the program.
+During the eleventh reporting period, OPD continued to consistently staff a position in the Unit that previously had been staffed on a sporadic basis.

-During this reporting period, OPD continued to hire and train new officers and has plans to hire and train a large number of additional officers by the end of the year.
-In order to keep pace with the new hires, OPD will need to increase the number of FTOs available to train the new officers.
-The Department is already experiencing difficulty in this area and the problem will become more acute as the number of new officers increases.
-As discussed above, despite these pressures, it's critical that OPD not sacrifice the quality of field training it is providing to new officers by selecting unqualified FTOs and/or by otherwise lowering program standards.
-OPD shares our concerns and is exploring ways of increasing the pool of qualified FTOs.
-It is aggressively recruiting individuals who it believes would make good field training officers, has increased the financial incentive to work as an FTO, and is guaranteeing officers the right to transfer back to their original assignment after their FTO service is no longer needed.
+During the past year, OPD has continued to hire and train new officers.
+In order to keep pace with the new hires, OPD needed to increase the number of FTOs available to train the new officers.
+As discussed as an Area of Concern in our last status report, it is critical that OPD not sacrifice the quality of field training it is providing to new officers by selecting unqualified FTOs and/or by otherwise lowering program standards.
+According to OPD, it shared our concern and had no intention of lowering standards in its field training program.